-Accordingly, it is an object of this invention to provide a method for presenting applications in an interactive service which enables clarity of application expression.
+Accordingly, it is an object of this invention to provide a method for presenting advertising in an interactive service.

-It is another object of this invention to provide a method for presenting applications in an interactive service which enables ease of service manipulation.
+It is another object of this invention to provide a method for presenting advertising in an interactive service which method enables the presentation of advertising to be integrated with presentation of service applications.